-The yield for the recipe is about 22 6-inch wraps.
+The yield for the recipe is about 12 6-inch wraps (the egg-free version makes about 6).
 I make a big batch and refrigerate the extras to use throughout the week.
 I’m assuming you can freeze them, but I haven’t tried to be sure.

 The recipe contains clickable ingredient links with suggestions on where to purchase.

 - 2 cups blanched almond flour